LuanEdCosta/redux-saga-todo-list/README.md

 This project was created to study more about Redux and learn Redux Saga to improve the state management of an application.

-👉 Click [here](https://luanedcosta.github.io/redux-saga-todo-list/) to see it running in your browser.
+👉 [CLICK HERE](https://luanedcosta.github.io/redux-saga-todo-list/) to see it running in your browser.

 ## :rocket: Technologies